EEE-ELEC2645/EEE-ELEC2645.github.io/docs/C_Basics/arrays.md

 type arrayName[size];
 ```

+This creates the memory for the array `arrayName` but it does not set any values, they could be zero or whatever junk values which were already there before the program was run.
+Telling the compiler what values should be in the array at the start is what is known as *initialisation*, it is good practice to always do this!

 ### Example: create and print an array

 Here we are creating an array specifying both the size and initialising each of the values: